 It is often reported that the Shan also make their living from growing opium poppy.
-The reality is that most Shan have little or no involvement in the cultivation, the narcotic processing or the trafficking of opium poppy — all of which is controlled by a small number of regional drug lords.
+The reality is that most Shan have little or no involvement in the cultivation, the narcotic processing or the trafficking of opium poppy — all of which is controlled by a small number of regional druglords.

 Many Shan are skilled artisans.
 Their crafts range from making fans out of bamboo to making jewelry out of the metals and the precious and semi-precious gemstones that are mined in many parts of Burma.
 These crafts have been practiced by the Shan for many generations and will continue to be a part of their livelihood for many generations to come.

-Yet even in an isolated country like Burma the Shan people are beginning to experience the changes brought about by the impact of the modern, globalized world.
+Yet, even in an isolated country like Burma, the Shan people are beginning to experience the changes brought about by the impact of the modern, globalized world.
 The Baw-gyo Festival is an annual event held in the small town of Hsipaw in eastern Shan State.
-As Buddhism spread east from India this area of Burma was one of the first to which it was exported, and the Shan, among others, adopted its ceremonies — of which the Baw-gyo Festival was one.
+As Buddhism spread east from India, this area of Burma was one of the first to which it was exported, and the Shan, among others, adopted its ceremonies — of which the Baw-gyo Festival was one.
 The festival survives to the present day and is one of the largest events in the Shan calendar — but its religious origin now plays a very small part.
-It has been replaced by Shan artisans who now sell alongside their traditional crafts the same mass-produced trinkets from China that are available worldwide.
+It has been replaced by Shan artisans who now sell, alongside their traditional crafts, the same mass-produced trinkets from China that are available worldwide.

-Text copyright © 1999 - 2017, The Peoples of the World Foundation.
+Photography copyright © 1999 - 2024, Ray Waddington.
+All rights reserved.
+Text copyright © 1999 - 2024, The Peoples of the World Foundation.
 All rights reserved.